England | Scotland | Wales | Northern Ireland | Ireland

 M.B.B.S.
 (Newcastle 2007), M.R.C.G.P (2016), D.R.C.O.G.

-Our Nurse Practitioner, Penny, assists the doctors on a daily basis, dealing with acute and chronic illnesses, along with a focus on prevention, wellness and education.
+Our Nurse Practitioner, Penny assists the doctors on a daily basis, dealing with minor, acute and chronic illnesses, along with a focus on prevention, wellness and education.

-The nurses, Jennie, Heidi, Charlotte and Amy, run the treatment room and perform a wide variety of nursing tasks.
+The nurses, Jennie, Heidi and Jo run the treatment room and perform a wide variety of nursing tasks.
 Our nurses also run the asthma, diabetic, coronary heart disease and new patient health check clinics.

 Our Health Care Assistants are trained to undertake blood pressure checks, blood samples, ECG recording, urine testing and flu/pneumococcal immunisations.